LGBTIQ Rights and International Actors: perspectives from activism, politics and research

 In recent years, alarming reports about increased violence, repressive laws and/or aggressive rhetoric targeting LGBTIQ people have emerged from places around the world, including in Central Asia and West Africa.
 LGBTIQ activists in contexts of severe repression are often seeking international support from states and organisations, but it is crucial that support comes in the right form at the right time in order to avoid causing harm or pushback.

-In this webinar, our panel highlights what international support LGBTIQ activists themselves require, how foreign policy and international development cooperation can be used to address LGBTIQ rights, as well as dilemmas and ways forward.
+In this webinar, our panel highlighted what international support LGBTIQ activists themselves require, how foreign policy and international development cooperation can be used to address LGBTIQ rights, as well as dilemmas and ways forward.

 Ann Linde, Minister of Foreign Affairs, Sweden